mightyiam/infra/README.md

 ## Integrated patched flake inputs pattern

 - 🪶 edit/patch the repo's inputs without leaving its clone directory
-- 🕺 no need to use the `--override-input` flag
+- 🕺 no `--override-input` flag; less typing and avoids confusion in case omitted
 - 🧩 patched inputs are stored in the repository in which they are used
-- ⚡ some time-saving scripts provided
+- ⚡ provided scripts save time and produce consistency
 - 😮‍💨 some mental and operational overhead such as an occasional `git submodule update`

 I attempt to maintain an upstream-first approach.